jayacotton/RATFR/README.md

 This makes the output a bit more compatible with Microsoft FORTRAN on CP/M.

+The autoconfig has been removed.
+I provide a simple Makefile for use with z88dk.

         This is a C version of ratfor, derived from a UofA ratfor in ratfor.
 It was originally released to the net sometime ago, and It is re-released for the benefit of those sites